yajiewang0822/parallel-on-bsim/docs/index.md

 - <s>Week4(11.26 - 12.2):  Continue work and debug the parallel BSIM </s>
 - <s>Week5(12.3  - 12.9):  Collect result, write reports, and prepare the poster sessoon. </s>

-# Parallel on BSIM Checkpoint
+# Parallelism in BSIM Checkpoint

 ### Timeline
 - 11.7-11.9 Write sequential code for the first part of BSIM: Simulate microscope imaging process to get all the input images(Yajie) and related helper functions (Peicheng)